-With four national holidays crammed into 7 days, Golden Week is a time of great celebration in Japan.
-Children’s Day (or Kodomo no hi), the final day of the Golden Week celebration, is a time for families all over the country to join together and wish health, happiness and prosperity upon their children.
+Children’s Day (or Kodomo no hi), is the final day of Japan’s Golden Week celebration and a time for families all over the country to join together and wish health, happiness and prosperity upon their children.

 A Quick History Lesson

-Japan’s courageous and noble samurai warriors play a significant part in Children’s Day and it’s customary for families to display samurai dolls, their armour (gogatsu-ningyo) and military helmets (kabuto) within the home, as a symbolic gesture to bring bravery and strength to children.
+Japan’s courageous and noble samurai warriors play a significant part in Children’s Day.
+Samurai dolls, their armour (gogatsu-ningyo) and military helmets (kabuto) are often displayed within the home, as a symbolic gesture to bring bravery and strength to children.

-Some of the public samurai displays can be large and ornate, whilst those inside the home are generally more modest.
-At school children enjoy listening to intriguing tales of samurai legends and rustling up their own paper kabuto helmets.
+Public samurai displays can be large and ornate, whilst those inside the home are generally more modest.
+At school, children enjoy listening to intriguing tales of samurai legends and making their own paper kabuto helmets.

 Kintarō, the Legend

-Depicted as a chubby-cheeked child wearing the traditional samurai kabuto, and often alongside a koi carp, Kintarō looks cute rather than fearsome and his story appeals to children’s sense of adventure.
-Honoured in doll form, it’s hoped that he’ll inspire children with his kindness and bravery.
+Depicted as a chubby-cheeked child wearing the traditional samurai kabuto, alongside a koi carp, Kintarō appeals to children’s sense of adventure.
+Honoured in doll form, it’s hoped that he will inspire children with his kindness and bravery.

-The colourful carp shaped streamers that you see all over Japan during springtime are known as koinobori and are flown outside homes and public buildings.
-Koi carp are believed to be strong fish who battle upstream through strong currents and waterfalls and have come to symbolise the wish for children to grow up with strength of character.
+Colourful carp shaped streamers (koinobori) are flown all over Japan during spring.
+Koi carp are believed to be strong fish who battle upstream, and symbolise the wish for children to grow up with strength of character.

 “Higher than the roof-tops are the koinobori,